Chisomnwa/Reddit-Data-Engineering/README.md

 ---

-## Project Folders and Files Descriptions
-Here is an overview of the sub-directories and files.
+🗂️ ## Project Folder Structure and Files Description Here is an overview of the sub-directories and files.
 Under the reddit_data_engineering main folder, we have:
 **Airflow Directory:**
 - Complete workflow orchestration setup with DAGs, ETL scripts, pipelines, and utilities